 Call for Papers

-We invite submissions for publication in the special issue of
+We invite submissions for publication in the special issue:

-In contemporary times, we can notice a particularization of the concept of culture, its systematic breakdown and its subsequent denotation.
-Culture seems to cover everything - from Shakespeare to Superman - and to determine almost everything (cultural beliefs determine the way we perceive the world).
-A philosophical understanding of culture, based on an understanding of the human being as a person, is being lost today.
-However, it is only from this perspective that one can justify the fact of culture as such, and point to its efficient, patterning and purposeful cause.
-From this perspective it is also possible to diagnose the crises which are a result of losing a sense of the life of the human being himself and above all the purpose of his life.
+From this perspective it is possible to diagnose the crises that result from losing a sense of the life of the human being himself and above all the purpose of his life.
 The human being is the creator of culture, but at the same time he is somehow defined by his cultural niche; both the operational and productive understanding of culture focuses on the human being and his nature.
-In the face of these important findings, we want to draw attention to the anthropological and philosophical aspects of culture, and thus identify the person as the subject, creator, and purpose of culture.
+In the face of these important findings, we wish to draw attention to the anthropological and philosophical aspects of culture, and through this reconstruct Karol Wojtyla-John Paul II’s conception of culture.
+On this ground we aim to show the person as the subject, creator, and purpose of culture.

-“Anthropological Contexts of Contemporary Culture” will cover a wide range of philosophical and anthropological problems related to culture, with special attention to:
+The topic “Karol Wojtyła-John Paul II’s humanistic conception of culture” covers a wide range of philosophical and anthropological problems related to culture, with special attention being given to:

 - The question of the aim and subject of culture

-- The question about the relationship between nature and culture
+- The question of the relationship between nature and culture

 - The question of the criterion for evaluating cultural facts